pfn/keepasshttp/README.md

 ### KeePassHttp on Linux and Mac

 KeePass needs Mono.
-You can find detailed [installation insructions on the official page of KeePass](http://keepass.info/help/v2/setup.html#mono).
+You can find detailed [installation instructions on the official page of KeePass](http://keepass.info/help/v2/setup.html#mono).

 Perry has tested KeePassHttp with Mono 2.6.7 and it appears to work well.
 With Mono 2.6.7 and a version of KeePass lower than 2.20 he could not get the plgx file to work on linux.